M-ac-i-ej-a/Web-projects/README.md

-# Web-projects

-Some of my Web projects, mainly vanilla js, some canvas
+# Illegal night - concept website

+This is my first web project with vanilla js.
+It is a concept website for a company called 'Illegal night'